 The program offers a range of internships and electives within media studies.
 You can develop particular areas of concentration, first through coursework and then in one-to-one work with thesis advisers.
 In elective seminars, you’ll join small discussions focused on individual or team presentations on the analysis of texts, films, objects, themes, and theories, engaging the interface between the theorization and production of media objects.

-With an MA in Media Studies form Pratt, graduates are able to:
+With an MA in Media Studies from Pratt, graduates are able to:

 work as media professionals

 work across media platforms dedicated to promoting the arts, humanities, education, culture, and social justice

 work as writers, curators, administrators, critics, or social media professionals